-If you’re going to tuck into a glistening piece of Alaska king salmon (also known as chinook), you might as well get the royal treatment at The Crow’s Nest, the elegant restaurant at the top of the Hotel Captain Cook in downtown.
-A recent king salmon preparation is served with a cauliflower emulsion, roasted florets, couscous, and crispy chickpeas with a raisin and sherry jam.
+If you’re going to tuck into a glistening piece of Alaska king salmon (also known as chinook), you might as well get the royal treatment at The Crow’s Nest, the elegant restaurant at the top of the Hotel Captain Cook.
+A recent king salmon preparation is served with a cauliflower emulsion, roasted floret, couscous, crispy chickpeas, raisin, and sherry jam.
 Food comes to the table with flair and finesse, and every dish comes with 360 degrees of stunning views.

-For similarly beautiful views with a more relaxed vibe, check out the 49th State Brewing Co., serving where grilled king salmon served on a bed of brown and red rice, kale, red quinoa with a lemon cream sauce and a house-brewed IPA.
+For similarly beautiful views with a more relaxed vibe, check out the 49th State Brewing Co., serving where grilled king salmon served on a bed of brown and red rice, kale, red quinoa with a lemon cream sauce can be paired with a house-brewed IPA.
 Bonus points for grabbing a spot at the best deck in town.

-For a meal with a little Latin flair, duck into the chic and trendy Tequila 61 downtown on Fourth Avenue for salmon tacos garnished with crispy fried onions, grilled pineapple and chipotle slaw.
+For a meal with a little Latin flair, duck into the chic and trendy Tequila 61 for salmon tacos garnished with crispy fried onions, grilled pineapple and chipotle slaw.
 Make sure to wash them down with one of their top-notch scratch margaritas.

-Or get your seafood fix at the most important meal of the day and hit up Snow City Café (1034 W. Fourth Ave.) for a Ship Creek Benedict made with smoked salmon cakes.
-This local favorite also offers a Kodiak Benedict with Alaska red king crab cakes.
+Or get your seafood fix at the most important meal of the day and hit up Snow City Café for a Ship Creek Benedict made with smoked salmon cakes.
+This laid-back local favorite also offers a Kodiak Benedict with Alaska red king crab cakes.
 Or go all out with the Deadliest Catch Benedict, which is a sampling of each.
-When it comes to Alaska breakfasts it’s go big or go home.
+When it comes to Alaska breakfasts?
+It’s go big or go home.

-At Simon & Seafort’s Saloon & Grill (420 L St.), a downtown Anchorage seafood landmark with a classic culinary sensibility, halibut cheeks are crusted in asiago and served with a velvety beurre blanc.
+At Simon & Seafort’s Saloon & Grill, an Anchorage seafood landmark with a classic culinary sensibility, the halibut is stuffed with crab and macadamia nuts.
 This upscale eatery also boasts a bustling bar with beautiful views of Mount Susitna (known locally as the “Sleeping Lady”).
-The halibut filet at Glacier Brewhouse (737 W. Fifth Ave.) is coated with basil pesto and spent grain breadcrumbs and will pair nicely with a house-made beer.
+The halibut filet at Glacier Brewhouse is coated with basil pesto and spent grain breadcrumbs and will pair nicely with a house-made beer.
 Or for a more playful take on this revered fish, head to Haute Quarter Grill for pecan beer-battered halibut and chips with a lemon caper tartar sauce and fries.
 (Pro-tip: order the zippy salmon dip to dip the crisp fries in).

 At the new downtown hot spot, Tent City Taphouse, try the Halibut Alaskana served Olympia style with fresh dill, lemon crème fraiche, smoked lemon pan jus, and braised fennel.
-Just across Sixth Avenue, Pangea serves up a banana cashew crusted halibut with green curry and mango chutney on jasmine rice (or on a sandwich or in tacos, depending on your mood).
+Across the street, Pangea serves up a banana cashew crusted halibut with green curry and mango chutney on jasmine rice (or on a sandwich or in tacos, depending on your mood).
 Crush Bistro serves a pan roasted halibut with edamame and wakame mash, baby bok choy, miso cream & house XO sauce if you’re looking for a bit of Asian flair with your fish.

 But if you want to eat halibut like a true local, look for the hand-held variety.
-The White Spot Cafe (109 W. Fourth Ave.), established in 1946, is an old-school lunch counter that serves up a lightly battered halibut sandwich revered by Anchorage residents for decades.
+The White Spot Cafe, established in 1946, is an old-school lunch counter that serves up a lightly battered halibut sandwich revered by Anchorage residents for decades.
 At El Green-Go’s food truck, you can customize your fish tacos with either halibut or salmon and enjoy them al fresco.
-At F Street Station (325 F St.), a thick slab of perfectly grilled halibut is served as a classic sandwich with lettuce, tomato and tartar sauce.
-(Also, make sure to check out the bar’s famous block of cheese.)
-And Humpy’s Great Alaskan Alehouse (610 W. Sixth Ave.) serves up ever-popular halibut tacos that most locals could describe from memory.
+At F Street Station, a thick slab of perfectly grilled halibut is served as a classic sandwich with lettuce, tomato and tartar sauce.
+(Also, make sure to check out the bar’s famous communal block of cheese).
+And Humpy’s Great Alaskan Alehouse serves up ever-popular halibut tacos that most locals could describe from memory.

 The king of crab

 Alaska king crab legs have such a subtle and unique flavor that I’m resistant to experimental recipes.
 Drawn butter and perhaps a few lemon wedges are, for me, the ideal accompaniment to this peculiarly sweet delicacy.
 Happily, many of Anchorage’s best restaurants share my view.
-Haute Quarter Grill, Glacier Brewhouse, 49th State Brewing Company, Simon & Seafort’s, and Tent City Taphouse all offer this decadent treat, by the pound, in its simplest form.
-And if you want your old-school dish served in an old-school dining room, head to Club Paris, which has been serving seafood and steak since the 1950s, and where you can eat your crab with a side of nostalgia and a dash of “Mad Men” flair (417 W. Fifth Ave.).
+Haute Quarter Grill, Crow’s Nest, 49th State Brewing Company, Simon & Seafort’s, and Tent City Taphouse all offer this decadent treat, by the pound, in its simplest form.
+And if you want your old-school dish served in an old-school dining room, head to Club Paris, which has been serving seafood and steak since the 1950s, and where you can eat your crab with a side of nostalgia and a dash of “Mad Men” flair.

 A fine-dining destination with low-key charm is The Marx Brothers Café, located in a diminutive, freestanding, historic house on Third Avenue in downtown.
 A bit of planning is called for to snag one of the 14 tables at this cozy culinary gem.
-Once there, try the pan-seared Kodiak scallops with leeks, tomatoes, tarragon, and saffron served over a house made spinach pasta.
+Once there, try their Kodiak scallops like the ones served over butternut squash puree, sherry gastrique, and carrot-parsnip salad.
 Marx Brothers also boasts one of the best wine cellars in the state and will be happy to help you find the perfect sip for your scallops.

-Other upscale but comforting takes on the sweet and savory scallop can be found at Crow’s Nest, where Kodiak scallops are served with fennel cream, chorizo, and sweet corn succotash made with brown butter and tarragon.
-Or head over to Ginger Restaurant where seared diver scallops are served atop a basil-pine nut crusted three-cheese pasta, tomato brunoise, and finished with truffle oil and fresh basil (425 W. Fifth Ave.).
+Or head over to Ginger Restaurant where seared diver scallops are served atop a basil-pine nut crusted three-cheese pasta, tomato brunoise, and finished with truffle oil and fresh basil.
 This is not your grandma’s mac and cheese.

-If you aren’t lucky enough to be in town during the Alaska State Fair, you’ll just have to suck it up (so to speak) and get your fix in a more civilized manner.
+If you aren’t lucky enough to be in town during the Alaska State Fair, you’ll just have to suck it up (so to speak) and get your fix without the funnel-cake palate cleanser.

-Many restaurants serve fresh-shucked local oysters with a traditional mignonette or cocktail sauce, including Fletcher’s (the more casual dining option in the Hotel Captain Cook), F Street Station and Sullivan’s Steakhouse (320 W. Fifth Ave.).
-For something more refined, the Crow’s Nest offers theirs with a melon sorbet and serrano chili, Haute Quarter Grill offers a cold oyster dish served with a strawberry, cucumber and ginger mignonette.
-Ginger serves their oysters with a kick, freshly shucked into a shot glass with a spicy sake tomato water.
+Many restaurants serve fresh-shucked local oysters with a traditional mignonette or cocktail sauce, including Fletcher’s (the more casual dining option in the Hotel Captain Cook), F Street Station, and Sullivan’s Steakhouse.
+For something more refined, the Crow’s Nest offers theirs with a melon sorbet and serrano chili, Haute Quarter Grill offers a cold oyster dish served with a strawberry-ginger mignonette.